Find synonyms Find exact match

 Bone loss — Bone loss begins during the menopausal transition.
 The annual rates of bone mineral density loss appear to be highest during the one year before through two years after the final menstrual period.
 This issue and postmenopausal osteoporosis are discussed separately.
 (See "Epidemiology and etiology of premenopausal osteoporosis", section on 'Perimenopausal bone loss' and "Overview of the management of osteoporosis in postmenopausal women".)

 Cardiovascular disease — The risk of cardiovascular disease increases after menopause, thought to be at least in part due to estrogen deficiency.
-This may be mediated in part by changes in lipid profiles during perimenopause, as illustrated by longitudinal data from over 2500 subjects in the Study of Women’s Health Across the Nation (SWAN) .
+This may be mediated in part by changes in cardiovascular risk factors such as lipid profiles that begin to change during perimenopause.
+This was illustrated by longitudinal data from over 2500 subjects in the Study of Women’s Health Across the Nation (SWAN) .
 After adjusting for subject age, there was a small increase in serum LDL during the menopausal transition (a 6 percent increase in mean LDL from 116 mg/dL in the premenopausal years to 123 mg/dL in the early postmenopausal years).
 There was no change in serum HDL, but data from a later SWAN ancillary study suggested that the protective effect of HDL may decrease as women transition to menopause .
 (See "Determinants and management of cardiovascular risk in women", section on 'Menopause'.)

 Dementia — There is limited epidemiologic support for the hypothesis that estrogen preserves overall cognitive function in non-demented women.
 However, in the Women’s Health Initiative, both unopposed estrogen and combined estrogen-progestin therapy had no global cognitive benefits in older, non-demented postmenopausal women.
 (See "Estrogen and cognitive function", section on 'Epidemiologic evidence'.)

 Degenerative arthritis — Estrogen deficiency after menopause may contribute to the development of osteoarthritis, but data are limited.
-(See "Pathogenesis of osteoarthritis", section on 'Sex hormones'.)
+(See "Pathogenesis of osteoarthritis", section on 'Other factors'.)

 Body composition — In the early postmenopausal years, women who do not take estrogen therapy typically gain fat mass and lose lean mass.
 Some, but not all, studies, suggest that postmenopausal hormone therapy is associated with a decrease in central fat distribution.
 Although women typically gain weight during midlife, it does not appear to be due to menopausal status or stage .
 (See "Postmenopausal hormone therapy: Benefits and risks", section on 'Weight'.)